- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 In terms of ecommerce marketing tactics, this one is a winner.

-How to create an ecommerce marketing plan
+Develop an ecommerce marketing plan

 If you want your marketing to succeed, you should have a well-defined plan.
 Without one, you’ll end up wasting money and missing out on potential customers.

-Follow these five steps to create a digital marketing plan for your ecommerce business:
+Follow these five steps to create a digital marketing plan for your ecommerce business.

 1. Set goals and objectives